-Technology Classification Current 2012 Incentive Proposed 2013 Incentive LED's continued: LED high-bay and Low-bay fixtures for Commercial & Industrial Buildings Up to \$150 per fixture No Change LED High-bay Aisle Lighting Up to \$150 per fixture No Change LED Bollard Fixtures Up to \$50 per fixture No Change LED Linear Panels Up to \$50 per fixture for 1X4, 2X2 and 2X4 Troffer Panels only No Change LED Fuel Pump Canopy Up to\$100 per fixture No Change LED Retrofit Kits Incentive offered as a Custom measure.
-DLC qualified Outdoor Roadway Decorative Luminaries Four-foot linear replacement lamps
+Technology Classification Current 2013 Incentive Proposed 2013 Incentive LED's continued: LED high-bay and Low-bay fixtures for Commercial & Industrial Buildings Up to \$150 per fixture No Change LED High-bay Aisle Lighting Up to \$150 per fixture No Change LED Bollard Fixtures Up to \$50 per fixture No Change LED Linear Panels Up to \$50 per fixture for 1X4, 2X2 and 2X4 Troffer Panels only No Change LED Fuel Pump Canopy Up to\$100 per fixture No Change LED Retrofit Kits Incentive offered as a Custom measure.
+DLC qualified Outdoor Roadway Decorative Luminaries Four-foot linear replacement lamps No Change

-Technology Classification Current 2012 Incentive Proposed 2013 Incentive
+Technology Classification Current 2013 Incentive Proposed 2013 Incentive

 Lighting Controls: Hard- Wired Only

 Occupancy Sensors (Turning

 fixtures off in Existing

 facilities only

 Wall Mounted Up to \$20 per control No Change

 Remote Mounted Up to 35 per control No Change

 (e.g., ceiling)

 Day Lighting Dimmers - All

 facilities

 Fluorescent Fixtures Up to \$25 per fixture controlled.

 For office applications only, No Change

 increase to \$50 per fixture

-controlled
+IIID on Elyanoscant III: Day controlled No Change

-HID or Fluorescent Hi-Bay Up to \$75 per fixture controlled No Change
+HID or Fluorescent Hi-Bay controls Up to \$75 per fixture controlled (HID only) No Change

-controls (HID only)
+(HID only)

 Hi-Low Controls - All

-facilities:
+facilities: 77 007 00 11 1 N. G.

 Fluorescent Fixtures Up to \$25 per fixture controlled No Change

 HID or Fluorescent Hi-Bay Up to \$75 per fixture controlled No Change

 (HID or Fluorescent Hi-Bay)

-Technology Classification Current 2012 Incentive Proposed 2013 Incentive Performance Based Lighting incentives for indoor and outdoor installations (attached to building) - New Construction Only Code changed to ASHRAE 90.1.2007 Available for New Construction Only.
+Technology Classification Current 2013 Incentive Proposed 2013 Incentive Performance Based Lighting incentives for indoor and outdoor installations (attached to building) - New Construction Only Code changed to ASHRAE 90.1.2007 Available for New Construction Only.
 No longer available for Complete Renovation.
-New construction additions (add-ons) to an existing building are eligible for Performance incentives.
-Existing buildings, regardless of connected load, are eligible for Prescriptive Lighting incentives and are not eligible for Performance incentives Performance Based Lighting incentives for indoor/outdoor installations (attached to building) - Existing Construction Available for New Construction Only.
+New construction additions (add-ons) to an existing building are eligible for Performance incentives Existing buildings, regardless of connected load, are eligible for Prescriptive Lighting incentives and are not eligible for Performance incentives No Change, however, performance based lighting incentives are available to Sandy Relief participants Performance Based Lighting incentives for indoor/outdoor installations (attached to building) - Existing Construction Available for New Construction Only.
 No longer available for Complete Renovation.
-New construction additions (add-ons) to an existing building are eligible for Performance incentives.
-Refrigeration Controls: Door Heater Control \$50 per control No Change Electric Defrost Control \$50 per control No Change Evaporator Fan Control \$75 per control No Change Novelty Cooler Shutoff \$50 per control No Change Refrigeration Doors/Covers: Energy-Efficient Doors for open Refrigerated Doors/Covers \$100 per door No Change Aluminum Night Curtains for Open Refrigerated Cases \$3.50 per linear foot No Change Multiple Measure Bonus Multiple Measure Bonus is not offered.
+New construction additions (add-ons) to an existing building are eligible for Performance incentives No Change, however, performance based lighting incentives are available to Sandy Relief participants with existing buildings Refrigeration Controls: Door Heater Control \$50 per control No Change Electric Defrost Control \$50 per control No Change Evaporator Fan Control \$75 per control No Change Novelty Cooler Shutoff \$50 per control No Change Refrigeration Doors/Covers: Energy-Efficient Doors for open Refrigerated Doors/Covers \$100 per door No Change Aluminum Night Curtains for Open Refrigerated Cases \$3.50 per linear foot No Chang Multiple Measure Bonus Multiple Measure Bonus is not offered.
 No Change